tableau/server-client-python/docs/api-ref.md

 Name | Description
 :--- | :---
-`req_option` |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
+`req_options` |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
 For example, if you were searching for a specific data source, you could specify the name of the project or its id.

 **Returns**